kevinwylder/sbvision/README.md

 1. Video Discovery
     * Videos are discovered from sources like youtube or reddit, and recon is carried out to be able to proxy a stream through our origin
-2. User Acquisition
-    * Users visit the website and a jwt is generated for their session.
-    * In the future, they might optionally log in to receive some kind of reward
-3. Video Selection
+2. Video Selection
     * The user selects a video
     * This might be automatically selected if they have clicked on a preshared link
-4. Frame identification
+3. Frame identification
     * The user pauses the video at an interesting time
+    * The frame is uploaded and indexed on the server, returning a Frame ID
-5. Clipping
+4. Clipping
     * The user draws a box around the skateboard using the built in image clipper
-6. Rotation
+    * The bounds of this area are associated with the frame ID and stored in the database
-    * The user uses the mouse and scroll wheel to align the rotation of the skateboard to the video frame
+    * After clipping, the user advances to the next frame (goto step 4)
-7. Collection
+5. Rotation
+    * Once many frames and bounds have been extracted from the video, we find the rotation of individual bounds
-    * The frame is uploaded to the server with the coordinates of the clip box, and rotation
+    * The user aligns a 3D skateboard rendering with the skateboard in the image
-    * After this, the next frame is automatically identified

 ### Server